 7 Madonna della Pietrasanta is located between the villages of Vibonati, Ispani and Santa Marina.
 There is an old walking trail and also new drive way right to the top where we climb another ancient stone staircase.
 Iodine lamps illumine the whole area making the shrine look like a lighthouse that guards the Gulf of Policastro.

-At each of the Seven Sacred Sisters shrines we visit we will trace the roots of the annual pilgrimage tied to that site as form of devotion, the traditional offerings made there as well as learn an ancient song associated with this particular Madonna.
-Some of these annual pilgrimages have been going on for so many millenia, their origins are blurred…it may have begun to honor the diety of the forest, a river, a rock, a tree, a sacred mountain or a thaumaturge deity.
+At each of the Seven Sacred Sisters shrines we visit we will trace the roots of the annual pilgrimage tied to that site as form of devotion, the traditional offerings made there as well as learn an ancient song or prayer associated with this particular Madonna.
+Some of these annual pilgrimages have been going on for so many millenia, their origins are blurred…it may have begun to honor the diety of the forest, a river, a rock, a tree, a sacred mountain or a thaumaturgic deity.

-During our Sette Sorelli pilgrimage we will be joined on a couple of occasions by Italian-American painter Melinda Borysevicz, who lives and works in a small nearby village.
+During our Sette Sorelli pilgrimage we will be joined on number of occasions by Italian-American painter Melinda Borysevicz, who lives and works in a small nearby village.
 Melinda will be opening a beautiful new dimension to our sacred journey; the opportunity to deepen our experience of the ancient places we visit and to get in touch with or expand our innate creative nature through the artistic practice of the sketchbook.

 Melinda will furnish each journey participant with a kit consisting of a high-quality 6x9” sketchbook suitable for wet and dry media along with a selection of drawing/writing pens and pencils and a basic watercolor and gouache set with travel brush, all gathered in a handmade antique locally-produced hemp-cloth bag.